-This school has gotten progressively worse since my first year here.
-This year, the school has increased their security.
+This school has gotten progressively worse since my freshman year.
+The security has increased by tenfold this year even though it's completely unnecessary.
 A fence now surrounds the school.
 Former students and parents are no longer allowed to visit teachers.
-It is a closed off campus.
-Security is constantly monitoring students.
+It is a completely closed off campus.
+Security is constantly patrolling and monitoring students.
 Everyone must have their ID with them at all times in order to enter campus.
-If you forget it, you have to pay $5 to get a new one for the day.
-The school uses an absurd rubric to grade homework that is complicated and confusing (4.0-A+, 3.0-B, 2.5-C).
-Most people go to an instate school (some of them get scholarships).
-Only a handful go to private colleges.
+If you forget it, you have to pay $5 to get a new one for the day (no exceptions).
+The school uses an absurd rubric to grade homework that is complicated and confusing (4.0-A+, 3.0-B, 2.5-C etc) instead of the standard, straightforward letter grades.
+Most people go to an in-state school (a number of them get scholarships).
+Only a handful go to private colleges (a few even go to top-tier schools).
+The only reason that more students from this school go onto prestigious schools is because the people who live in this district are wealthy.
+The teachers are okay and the academics are not especially exemplary.
 The administration is power-hungry and it's gotten so strict under the current principal.
 Thankfully, I'm a senior and will be graduating this year.

 This latest poster is so uninformed.
 Most of the students from CFHS do not go to in state schools.
 There is a high % of the class of 2014 going out of state to some of the most outstanding universities in the country including ivy leagues.